dfsp-spirit/personal-analytics/README.md

 * I get a similar error as above, but in the console I see the reason given as something like `Mixed Content: The page at 'page' was loaded over HTTPS, but requested an insecure resource` or similar, depending on the browser used.
 Why?
     - You have most likely configured SSL/HTTPS for your website, but the frontend loads some resources via a HTTP scheme.
 E.g., the frontend is accessible at https://your-domain.org/pa/, but it connects to a backend API URL configured as `API_BASE_URL = 'http://localhost:8000'` instead of `https://localhost:8000'`.
 It could also be any other resource you load, like a javascript file sourced from a remote server via a HTTP scheme instead of HTTPS.
 * I see a CORS error in the browser console that says the origin is not allowed.
 What is wrong?
     - In your backend, you will need to explicitely allow requests from your frontend domain.
-This is configured in [backend/api.py](./backend/api.py) at the top, in a function call to `app.add_middleware()`, in a line that looks like `allow_origins=["http://localhost:3000"]`.
-You will need to adapt this line to your backend scheme and location, e.g., in production, when the frontend is accessible to users at `https://your-domain.org/pa/`, this needs to be `allow_origins=["https://your-domain.org"]`.
+This is configured in the `backend/.env` file you were asked to adapt during backend setup above.
+You will need to adapt this line to your backend scheme and location, and it expects a JSON array of strings.
+So for example, in production, if the frontend is accessible to users at `https://your-domain.org/pa/`, this needs to be `allow_origins=["https://your-domain.org"]`.
 Note that CORS origins are a combination of scheme, host, and optionally port, but do not include the path (the `/pa/` in this case).
+If you omit the port, for scheme `https://`, the assumed port is `443`, for `http://`, it is `80`.
+For local development, you would set this to `allow_origins=["http://127.0.0.1:3000", "http://localhost:3000"]`.

 ## Deployment options